Blotch3D/Blotch3D/README.md

 You can use a variety of methods to draw things in FrameDraw.
 Sprites are drawn with the BlSprite.Draw method.
 When you draw a sprite, all its subsprites are also drawn.
-So, oftentimes you may want to have a "Top" sprite that holds other sprites as its subsprites, and call the Draw method of the Top sprite to cause the other sprites to be drawn.
+So oftentimes you may want to have a "Top" sprite that holds other sprites as its subsprites, and call the Draw method of the Top sprite to cause the other sprites to be drawn.
 There are also methods to draw text and textures in 2D (just draw them after